Consumer behaviour: Influences on consumer purchasing behaviours during the COVID-19 pandemic

 The purchase of luxury products – where 'luxury' is defined as high quality, expensive and non-necessary – is associated with positive emotions, often to compensate for negative feelings.
 Namely, revenge buying of luxury products provided an emotional release and a sense of belonging, esteem, and self-actualisation during the COVID-19 pandemic, in which people were frustrated and psychologically discomforted.
 Such purchases can be said to have achieved sensory gratification as well as problem avoidance for consumers.

 It is clear that consumers sought to obtain internal happiness through consumption as a response to external health crises and social distancing measures.
 Both panic buying and revenge buying were compensatory in nature and therapeutic in nature – an attempt for consumers to control an external situation that was out of their internal control, as well as provide comfort, security, and improvement of well-being.

 Due to the environmental trends, people begin to shop online more to avoid physical stores and stay contactless.
 Customers will spend more on sportswear than on professional dressing in 2020, and technology products related to teleworking, such as Zoom, also have more consumers than before.

+Besides, studies have suggested that after the pandemic, people's awareness of environmental hazards and society's responsibility to save the planet increased, so societies changed their shopping behavior during the pandemic.
+People will choose sustainable products even though they cost more.
+In addition, stores and brands can adopt sustainable marketing to build a new brand image to attract customers.

 Kannan and Kulkarni also illustrate some phenomena led by the channel migration caused by COVID-19.
 The first phenomenon is that customers are more open-minded to trying new brands and products because of the limitation of online channels of certain brands; the second phenomenon is that the long time pandemic restrictions make customers who use online channels as substitutes for their offline purchases initially now those customers have learned how to effectively use online channels for their daily lives.